meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 # SYSTEM
 ## Stats
 Roll 1d10 aiming to get your stat or lower.
-This is the Target Number

 Rolls of 10 always fail.
 Rolls of 1 always succeed.
 Gain a Stress to reroll a dice, using the new number

 In combat _Crits Kill_.
 A headshot.
 Lucky shot through the window of a helicopter.
 Hit a grenade on their belt.
 Cuts both ways.
 Combat is lethal.